playht/playht-nodejs-sdk/README.md

 ### Standard Voices

-For multi-lingual text-to speech generations, changing pitches, and adding pauses.
+For multilingual text-to speech generations, changing pitches, and adding pauses.
 Voices with reliable outputs and support for Speech Synthesis Markup Language (SSML).
 Supports 100+ languages.

 And an example with standard voice in Spanish: